DAY 01 (Airport – Negambo)

 The ‘Little England’ of Sri Lanka, is set against beautiful backdrops of mountains, valleys, waterfalls and tea plantations.
 It is supposed to be one of the coldest places on the island, but is really just like an English spring day although the temperature does drop at night.

-Dinner & overnight stay at Araliya Green Hills, Nuwara Eliya (www.araliyagreenhills.com)
+Dinner & overnight stay at Araliya Green Hills, Nuwara Eliya or similar (www.araliyagreenhills.com)

 DAY 06 (Nuwaraeliya – Horton Plains – Kithulgala)